netdata/learn/docs/monitor/enable-notifications.md

 Learn more about Netdata's notifications system in the [notifications](/docs/agent/health/notifications) docs.

-Now that you have health entities configured to your infrastructure's needs, and notifications to inform you of anomalies, you have the tools you need to start troubleshooting with [visual anomaly detection](/docs/agent/troubleshoot/visual-anomaly-detection) and [Metric Correlations](/docs/agent/troubleshoot/metrics-correlation).
+Now that you have health entities configured to your infrastructure's needs, and notifications to inform you of anomalies, you have everything you need to monitor the health of your infrastructure.
+To make your dashboards most useful during root cause analysis, you can use Netdata's [distributed data architecture](/docs/store/distributed-data-architecture) for the best-in-class performance and scalability.